nuprl/substance-vs-style/bin/README.md

 Then run `./bin/pass_1.sh EXPERIMENT_DIR` with the EXPERIMENT_DIR being where the generations of the original studenteval are stored. eg. `./bin/pass_1.sh /work/arjunguha-research-group/zi.wu/studenteval_nlp/generation_experiments/gpt4o-mini` This will print out the pass 1 for all subsitution experiments.

+OR.
+Run the ipynb in at causal_intervention/Generate heatmaps and inputs for mixed-effects models.ipynb.